Constructions for Quantum Indistinguishability Obfuscation: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-17-1-0083, Canada's NFRF and NSERC, an Ontario ERA, and the University of Ottawa’s Research Chairs program.
+We thank an anonymous reviewer for pointing out the work of~\cite{Low09}; we would also like to thank Yfke Dulek for related discussions.
+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0375, Canada's NFRF and NSERC, an Ontario ERA, and the University of Ottawa’s Research Chairs program.